 D. Change of policy supported by rational basis?
 We believe the question presented in this appeal comes down to whether the director's decision did, as the district court found, justify its departure from previous practice "by stating credible reasons sufficient to indicate a fair and rational basis for the inconsistency."
 Iowa Code § 17A.19(10)(h).
 While the facilities claim that DHS simply misunderstood the issue during the first appeal, and is now covering its tracks, the district court found that the director's decision states credible reasons for the inconsistency.
-Even if we assume the director's decision may provide justifiable reasons for the new interpretation of "allowable costs," the decision does not provide any reason for the change in interpretation.
+Even if we assume the director's decision may provide justifiable reasons for the new interpretation of "allowable costs," the decision does not provide any reason for the change in interpretation with respect to lab and x-ray services.